histrio/tux-care-doc/docs/live-patching-services/README.md

 This command will deploy and enable the `U20210818_01-qemu` patchset in to the `test` feed.

-## DataBaseCare
+## DBCare

-DataBaseCare is available for Beta testing!
+DBCare is available for Beta testing!
 Sign up [here](https://tuxcare.com/live-patching-services/databasecare/).

 ### Introduction
 DatabaseCare is a Live Patching service for MariaDB.
-DatabaseCare keeps your applications running while your database backend is updated, enhancing database performance, reliability, security, and compliance.
+DBCare keeps your applications running while your database backend is updated, enhancing database performance, reliability, security, and compliance.

 ### Benefits
-Database Patching is done for fixing bugs, improving system performance, and reducing the number of vulnerabilities but there is a huge impact and effort required for these activities.
-With DatabaseCare, it applies the patch in memory without requiring any downtime on the database.
+Database Update is done for fixing bugs, improving system performance, and reducing the number of vulnerabilities but there is a huge impact and effort required for these activities.
+With DBCare, it applies the patch in memory without requiring any downtime on the database.

-Live patching applies fast security updates without the need to wait for maintenance windows - in fact, organizations deploying DatabaseCare can completely eliminate most maintenance windows on database systems and still be more secure than before.
+Live patching applies fast security updates without the need to wait for maintenance windows - in fact, organizations deploying DBCare can completely eliminate most maintenance windows on database systems and still be more secure than before.

 ### Key Features
 * Support MariaDB at the moment
 * Avoid failover database in High Availability environments
 * Avoiding workload migration during the downtime

-### How DataBaseCare works
+### How DBCare works

 * An agent is installed on Database Servers which installs patches directly from our repository.
-* This agent is used to distribute and apply patches across all TuxCare products, so if you use more than one, you will still only have one agent running.
+* This agent is used to download and apply patches across all TuxCare products, so if you use more than one, you will still only have one agent running.

-For more information about DataBaseCare, [visit this page](https://tuxcare.com/live-patching-services/databasecare/).
+For more information about DBCare, [visit this page](https://tuxcare.com/live-patching-services/databasecare/).